-- Represents less than one percent. - (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934.
+- Represents less than one percent. - (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934 (the "Exchange Act").
 Assumes no other purchases or sales of our common stock since the most recently available SEC filings.
-This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intent of the beneficial owners of our common stock listed in this table. - (2) Based on a total of 12,974,420 shares of our common stock issued and outstanding on the Record Date. - (3) Mr. Alala, by virture of his position as manager thereof, may be deemed to beneficially own (i) 100 shares held by Capitala Investment Advisors, LLC; (ii) 972 shares held by CapitalSouth Corporation; (iii) 2,705 shares held by Capitala Transaction Corp.; (iv) 594,598.85 shares held by Capitala Restricted Shares I, LLC; and (v) 130,573 shares held by Capitala Private Investments LLC.
+This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intent of the beneficial owners of our common stock listed in this table. - (2) Based on a total of 15,785,480 shares of our common stock issued and outstanding on the Record Date. - (3) Mr. Alala, by virtue of his position as manager thereof, may be deemed to beneficially own (i) 100 shares held by Capitala Investment Advisors, LLC; (ii) 972 shares held by CapitalSouth Corporation; (iii) 2,705 shares held by Capitala Transaction Corp.; (iv) 505,479.08 shares held by Capitala Restricted Shares I, LLC ("CRS"); and (v) 285,228.17 shares held by Capitala Private Investments LLC.
 Mr. Alala disclaims beneficial ownership of any shares directly held by these entities, except to the extent of his pecuniary interest therein.
-The address for all of these entities is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209. - (4) Capitala Restricted Shares I, LLC ("CRS"), which is an affiliate of Capitala Investment Advisors, LLC, has granted awards with respect to the 594,598.85 shares of our common stock held by CRS to certain of Capitala Investment Advisors, LLC's employees pursuant to CRS's 2015 Equity Compensation Plan, dated February 26, 2015.
-Shares of our common stock underlying the Awards are scheduled to vest in installments of 10% (or 20% in the case of Awards that are 0% vested as of February 26, 2015) on September 25, 2015, 10% on September 25, 2016, 30% on September 25, 2017 and 40% on September 25, 2018.
-Upon settlement, the Awards will become payable on a one-for-one basis in shares of our common stock.
-Pursuant to the SEC staff no-action letter to Babson Capital Management LLC (pub.
-Avail.
+The address for all of these entities is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209. - (4) CRS, which is an affiliate of Capitala Investment Advisors, LLC, has granted awards with respect to the 505,479.08 shares of the Issuer's stock held by CRS to certain of Capitala Investment Advisors, LLC's employees pursuant to CRS's Amended and Restated 2015 Equity Compensation Plan, dated September 18, 2015 (the "Plan").
+Unvested Awards under the Plan are scheduled to vest as follows: 10% on September 25, 2016, 30% on September 25, 2017 and 40% on September 25, 2018.
+Upon settlement, the unvested Awards will become payable on a one-for-one basis in shares of the Issuer's common stock.
+The Plan was previously approved by the Issuer's Board of Directors.
+Pursuant to the SEC staff no-action letters to Babson Capital Management LLC (pub. avail.
 Dec.
-14, 2006), an employee benefit plans sponsored by an investment adviser (or an affiliated person of an investment adviser) to a closed-end investment company regulated under the Investment Company Act of 1940, as amended, that offers plan participants equity securities of such investment company is considered an "employee benefit plan sponsored by the issuer" for the purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended. - (5) Mr. Broyhill, by virture of his position as manager thereof, may be deemed to beneficially own (i) 58,455 shares held by BMC Fund Inc.; (ii) 134,857 shares held by Claron Investments, LP; (iii) 38,764 shares held by Broyhill Investments, Inc.; (iv) 6,993 shares held by Hibriten Investments of N.C.
+14, 2006) and Carlyle GMS Finance, Inc. (pub. avail.
+Oct.
+8, 2015), an employee benefit plan sponsored by an investment adviser (or an affiliated person of an investment adviser) to a registered closed-end investment company or business development company regulated under the Investment Company Act of 1940, as amended, that offers plan participants equity securities of such investment company or business development company is considered an "employee benefit plan sponsored by the issuer" for the purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended. - (5) Mr. Broyhill, by virtue of his position as manager thereof, may be deemed to beneficially own (i) 68,455 shares held by BMC Fund Inc.; (ii) 134,857 shares held by Claron Investments, LP; (iii) 38,764 shares held by Broyhill Investments, Inc.; (iv) 6,993 shares held by Hibriten Investments of N.C.
 Limited Partnership; and (v) 13,580 shares held by Broyhill Family Foundation Inc. Mr. Broyhill disclaims beneficial ownership of any shares directly held by these entities, except to the extent of his pecuniary interest therein.
 The address for all of these entities is 800 Golfview Park, PO Box 500, Lenior, NC 28645.